 The preparation of financial statements in conformity with GAAP requires management to make estimates and assumptions that affect certain reported amounts and disclosures.
 As of the filing date of this Quarterly Report, there is a continued outbreak of the novel coronavirus ("COVID-19") pandemic, for which the World Health Organization has declared a global pandemic, the United States has declared a national emergency and every state in the United States is under a federal disaster declaration.
 Many states, including those in which the Company and its borrowers operate, have issued orders requiring the closure of, or certain restrictions on the operation of, non-essential businesses and/or requiring residents to stay at home.
-The COVID-19 pandemic and preventative measures taken to contain or mitigate its spread have caused, and are continuing to cause, business shutdowns or the re-introduction of business shutdowns, cancellations of events and restrictions on travel, significant reductions in demand for certain goods and services, reductions in business activity and financial transactions, supply chain interruptions and overall economic and financial market instability both globally and in the United States.
+The COVID-19 pandemic and preventative measures taken to contain or mitigate its spread have caused, and are continuing to cause, business shutdowns or the re-introduction of business shutdowns, cancellations of events and restrictions on travel, significant reductions in demand for certain goods and services, reductions in business activity and financial transactions and overall economic and financial market instability both globally and in the United States.
+The COVID-19 pandemic continues to disrupt global supply chains, has caused labor shortages and has added broad inflationary pressures, which has the potential to negatively impact the Company and its borrowers.
 While several countries, as well as certain states in the United States, have relaxed the public health restrictions with a view to partially or fully reopen their economies, recurring COVID-19 outbreaks, including outbreaks of several variants of COVID-19, such as the Delta variant, have led to the re-introduction of such restrictions in certain states in the United States and globally and could continue to lead to the re-introduction of such restrictions elsewhere.

 Additionally, in December 2020, the U.S. Food and Drug Administration authorized certain vaccines for emergency use, which are currently being distributed nationwide and globally.
 However, it remains unclear how quickly "herd immunity" will be achieved and the restrictions that were imposed to slow the spread of the virus will be lifted entirely.
 These uncertainties could lead the public to continue to self-isolate and not participate in the economy at pre-pandemic levels for a prolonged period of time.
 Additionally, concerns about the long-term effects of the vaccines could discourage people from obtaining a vaccine.
 Even after the COVID-19 pandemic subsides, the U.S. economy and most other major global economies may experience a recession, and we anticipate our business and operations could be materially adversely affected by a prolonged recession in the United States.
-The Company believes the estimates and assumptions underlying its consolidated financial statements are reasonable and supportable based on the information available as of June 30, 2021, however, uncertainty over the ultimate impact the COVID-19 pandemic will have on the global economy and the Company's business, makes any estimates and assumptions as of June 30, 2021 inherently less certain than they would be absent the current and potential impacts of the COVID-19 pandemic.
+The Company believes the estimates and assumptions underlying its consolidated financial statements are reasonable and supportable based on the information available as of September 30, 2021, however, uncertainty over the ultimate impact the COVID-19 pandemic will have on the global economy and the Company's business, makes any estimates and assumptions as of September 30, 2021 inherently less certain than they would be absent the current and potential impacts of the COVID-19 pandemic.
 Actual results could differ from those estimates.